 March 6th, 15th and 24th – They are blessed with the energy of Jupiter and Venus.

-They are kind hearted, emotional and hardworking people and will be attracted to beauty.
+They are kind-hearted, emotional and hardworking people and will be attracted to beauty.

 They will face issues in married life.

 They will spend more time with friends, family and like to be surrounded with people.